Friends on a pilgrimage

 - You can plan a trip ranging from a few days to a few weeks.
 No matter what you choose, the pilgrim paths to Trondheim offer fantastic outdoor experiences.

 - Test out the trip planner.
-You can plan your trip, download maps, get an overview of points of interest and see what types of accommodation are available along the way.
+You can plan your trip using the digital map, and get an overview of points of interest and see what types of accommodation are available along the way.